 Construction is difficult on the Tibetan Plateau because timber is rare and trees grow extremely slowly.
 To protect the environment, Songtsam Lhasa imported timber and stones and shared with us that, “sustainability and green buildings was always our first consideration”.

 RELATED READING: WildChina Nominated for Sustainable Travel Award

 Beyond the actual structure, every detail in the hotel is imbued with traditional Tibetan flourishes.
 The curtains are handmade by a textile artist who has a gallery inside the hotel.
 Even the key has a lucky Tibetan talisman attached.

 Stay at the Songtsam Lhasa

 Songtsam Lhasa opened in the summer of 2017.
-To inaugurate the opening of the hotel, a local living-Buddha was invited to do a blessing according to local tradition.
+To inaugurate the opening of the hotel, a local living Buddha was invited to bless the structure according to local tradition.
 The hotel is completing its final stages of building and we think it will be Lhasa’s hottest new accommodation in 2018.
-The great location is a 15 minutes’ drive from downtown Lhasa which makes it a perfect respite from the capital city of Tibet.
+The great location is a 15 minutes’ drive from downtown Lhasa which makes it a perfect respite from the bustling city.
 It’s ideal for those craving a luxury and authentic boutique experience that incorporates Tibetan design philosophy.